idb-dab/.github/profile/README.md

   - Repo created for a production microfrontend - `dab-XXXXXX-microfrontend`
   - Repo created for a experimental purpose - `exp-XXXXXX-XXXXXXXX`
   - Repo created for a template project - `template-XXXXXX-XXXXXXXX`
+  - Repo created for a production microservice (Digital) - `digital-XXXXXX-microservice`

 - Access Groups: When a repository is created, respective teams access has to be assigned for others to be able to use the repos